-During her sister’s crowning, Princess Anna gets to waltz with Hans, a handsome foreign prince she recently met.
-The dance leads to an entire date that lasts the entire night.
-The conversation flows naturally, the night is beautiful and the couple seems so compatible.
+Princess Anna gets to waltz with Hans, a handsome foreign prince she recently met during her sister's crowning.
+The dance leads to an entire date that lasts the whole night.
+The conversation flows, the night is beautiful, and the couple seems so compatible.
 Hans works up the courage to propose, and Anna immediately agrees.
 A beautiful love story begins.

-Well not exactly.
-The queen objects to the whole thing, warning her sister it’s a very bad call to marry a stranger she just met, but Anna doesn’t heed to her sister’s warnings.
+Well, not exactly.
+The queen objects to the whole thing, warning her sister it's an awful call to marry a stranger she just met, but Anna doesn't heed her sister's warnings.

-While Disney’s Frozen depicts the dangers of fast-moving relationships using songs and magic, you won’t feel so magical if you brought in Hans as your investor.
-Below we’ll list some examples you should avoid from.
+While Disney's Frozen depicts the dangers of fast-moving relationships using songs and magic, you won't feel so magical if you brought in Hans as your investor.
+Below we'll list some examples you should avoid.

-The board of directors’ role is to set the company’s strategy and to overlook its activities.
-If things are not going well, they should definitely suggest and even force changes to how the company is managed or change executive management.
+The board of directors' role is to set the company's strategy and to overlook its activities.
+If things are not going well, they should suggest and even force changes to executive management.
 But some investors hold a playbook the founder is not aware of, and when the time comes, they will try to execute their plan.
 While this is more related to what strategy an investor believes will grant the best return for their money, there is also a personality issue.

-With some investors, you might have strong disagreements on strategic items, but strong cooperation in executing an agreed-upon strategy (by the board majority or simply acceptance of one viewpoint for a test period).
+You might have strong disagreements on strategic items with some investors but strong cooperation in executing an agreed-upon strategy (by the board majority or simply accepting one viewpoint for a test period).

-However, investors are people, and some have toxic personalities.
-This can be deadly to your company.
+However, investors are people, and some have toxic personalities which can be deadly to your company.
 A toxic investor might turn other investors against you, wearing down the company using legal tactics, giving bad PR, etc.

-This is the part that is probably the hardest to learn about in advance because people don’t tend to wash their dirty laundry in the public, but you should certainly try to get an understanding of the person you’ll be working with.
+Trying to figure out personality fit is probably the hardest to learn about in advance because people don't tend to wash their dirty laundry in public.
+Still, you should certainly try to get an understanding of the person you'll be working with.

 Prioritizing their interests above those of the startup or the founders

-A company raises seed-round funding from a micro-VC and manages to hit cash flow positive with the raised money and it’s sales.
-The company decides to focus on improving its current processes to provide better customer experience and is planning to raise another round of funding in a year, once it can show even more organic tracktion and get much better terms and attract better investors.
-As long as the management and board believe it’s the best strategy, there is no reason to question it in normal operations.
+A company raises seed-round funding from a micro-VC and manages to hit cash flow positive with the raised money and its sales.
+The company decides to improve its current processes to provide a better customer experience and is planning to raise another round of funding in a year, once it can show even more organic tracktion and get much better terms and attract better investors.
+As long as the management and board believe it's the best strategy, there is no reason to question it in everyday operations.

-However, if the micro-VC is in fundraising mode of a new fund during that said period, it cares to show short term changes to its investors.
+However, if the micro-VC is in the fundraising mode of a new fund during that said period, it cares to show short-term changes to its investors.
 As such, it may push the company to a less-than-optimized up-round, just to expose the hidden value created by the company in its internal IRR reports.
-Most often than not this motivation will be masked by arguments such as “we should grow faster”, “raise money when you can, not when you need”, “rumors talk about a blackout period in investment.
-Rush to get money today.”
+Most often than not, this motivation will be masked by arguments such as "we should grow faster," "raise money when you can, not when you need," "rumors talk about a blackout period in investment.
+Rush to get money today."

-The important takeaway here is that while the investors want the company to succeed, some of them might care for their personal success even more.
-As they may be active in many companies - pushing one company to do the right thing for the investor at the expense of the company.
+The critical takeaway here is that while the investors want the company to succeed, some might care for their success even more.
+As they may be active in many companies - pushing one company to do the right thing for the investor at the company's expense.

 Driving your startup off the cliff

-This point is more focused on VC investors and in order to understand this point, one must understand how VC’s make money, and how they operate.
-This is out of the scope of this blog, but I’ll just say this: contrary to the intuition, even in the most successful VC’s, most VC’s investments fail, and this is by design.
+This point is more focused on VC investors, and to understand this point, one must understand how VC's make money and how they operate, which is out of the scope of this blog.
+I'll just say this: contrary to the intuition, even in the most successful VCs, most VC's investments fail, and this is by design.

-A startup taking VC money has to adopt the mentality of “go big or go home”, but founders usually have one company, and the founder’s economic future is usually tied to the success of this single company.
+A startup taking VC money has to adopt the mentality of "go big or go home," but founders usually have one company.
+The founder's economic future is typically tied to the success of this single company.

-This creates tension between the founders and executive team appetite for risk compared with a VC investor.
-In most scenarios, the VC in the board of directors will be the ones pushing for the most aggressive, riskiest, moonshot strategies.
-This is not because they are risk lovers.
-It is because their risk is diversified across many companies.
-Moreover, if the company runs out of cash, the VC can choose to “bail” it, probably being very strong at the negotiation table both facing the founders as well as the other inventors.
+This economic gap creates tension between the founders and the executive team's appetite for risk compared with a VC investor.
+In most scenarios, the VC in the board of directors will push for the most aggressive, riskiest, moonshot strategies.
+This aggressiveness isn't derived from their love of risk.
+Instead, it is derived from the diversification of risk across many companies.
+Moreover, if the company runs out of cash, the VC can choose to "bail" it, probably being very strong at the negotiation table facing the founders and the other inventors.

-Having an aggressive member on the board is not a bad thing in of itself, but it is a very bad thing if there is a misalignment between the executive team and the board, and or between the board members themselves.
+Having an aggressive member on the board is not a bad thing in itself, but it is terrible if there is a misalignment between the executive team and the board and or between the board members themselves.

 Invest in a sector - including investing in competitors

-Most investors would have focus areas that reflect both their past experience as well as forecasted opportunities in the market.
+Most investors would have focus areas that reflect both their experience and forecasted opportunities in the market.
 These investors might try to invest in many early-stage companies in a specific industry, hoping to hit a winner.

-The problem is that many of these companies will have overlaps at day one, and they might also pivot to step on each-other toes in the future.
-The “industry investor” can try to sway a company from moving into the territory of one of his bigger investments.
-It can also pass general industry information to competitors e.g. “this and this trade shows don’t provide good ROI”.
+The problem is that many of these companies will have overlaps on day one, and they might also pivot to step on each other toes in the future.
+The "industry investor" can try to sway a company from moving into the territory of one of his more significant investments.
+It can also pass general industry information to competitors, e.g., "this and this trade shows don't provide good ROI."
 If the information streams in all directions, this might be a good thing.
 The problem is that the only party controlling the information stream is the investor, and as time goes by, streams can change direction.

 Did they invest in indirect competitors?
 Did they get out of an investment if one of their companies "moved" to the territory of the other?
 How do they react when highlighting this problem?